 Ashton cigars are all constructed around the same honored foundation, a finely aged Dominican filler.
 The legendary Connecticut shade leaf was the original wrapper, but in the past decade or so there have been limited-edition releases utilizing Connecticut broadleaf, Ecuadorian “cloud leaf,” and the rare Cameroon leaf.
 All these fine components are crafted into dense, easy-to-light, smooth-drawing cigars, a delight to aficionados and a relief to novices.

-The legendary Ashton quality is in large part due to the expertise of the Fuente family, world-famous premium cigar manufacturers.
+The legendary Ashton quality is in large part due to the expertise of the Fuente family, world-famous premium cigar manufacturers responsible for most (but not all) of the blends offered by the brand.
 Thanks to their high standards and generations of expertise, the Ashton quality never falters even in the face of increasing popularity.

 The Ashton line is one that can be appreciated by nearly everyone.
 Having a mild to medium taste, they won’t overwhelm the unknowing and won’t bore the adventurous.
 While they vary by category, Ashtons tend to have a mild to medium finish as well, making them very desirable as after-dinner smokes.